Personal accident cover for car insurance explained

 How do I make a personal accident car insurance claim?

-First, you or your representative should notify your insurance provider about the accident as soon as possible.
+Once everyone is safe and being taken care of, you or your representative should notify your insurance provider about the accident as soon as possible.
 They’ll advise you what to do next, based on their claims process.

 Your insurance provider will check to make sure that the claim is valid under the terms and conditions of the policy.
 For example, they’ll want to make sure you weren’t driving under the influence of drink or drugs and that you were wearing a seatbelt.
-If you’ve broken these terms then your insurance provider won’t pay your claim.
+If you’ve broken these terms, then your insurance provider won’t pay your claim.

 If you want to make a claim for compensation against whoever caused the accident, this is a separate matter and you’ll need to take specialist legal advice.
 If you have legal expenses cover, talk to your provider and explain your situation.